Crime in Sweden: Confidence in the criminal justice system

 Six out of ten respondents surveyed in the SCS 2013 said they had a high level of confidence in the criminal justice system as a whole, and the police enjoyed similarly high confidence levels.
 Of the crime victims, a little over half of all surveyed (57%) stated that their experience of the police was generally positive, and nearly one in seven stated that the experience was negative.

 Corruption

 In general, the level of corruption in Sweden is very low.
 The legal and institutional framework in Sweden are considered effective in fighting against corruption, and the government agencies are characterized by a high degree of transparency, integrity and accountability.

+Since 2015, corruption levels have been rising and the country has steadily fallen in international anti-corruption rankings.
+Research conducted by Linköping University hinted at a risk of underestimated corruption levels in the country.